Scientific American backs Biden for its first presidential endorsement in 175 years

 It was a striking move for the oldest continuously published magazine in the United States and one its editor in chief, Laura Helmuth, said was both carefully considered and entirely necessary.
 (Helmuth previously worked as The Washington Post’s science editor.)

-Four years ago, the magazine flagged Donald Trump’s disdain for science as “frightening,” but did not go so far as to endorse his rival, Hillary Clinton.
+Four years ago, the magazine flagged Donald Trump’s disdain for science as “frightening” but did not go so far as to endorse his rival, Hillary Clinton.
 This year, its editors came to a different conclusion.

 “A 175-year tradition is not something you break lightly,” Helmuth told The Post on Tuesday.
 “We’d love to stay out of politics, but this president has been so anti-science that we can’t ignore it.”

-The endorsement is one of several occasions during the president’s tenure when the scientific community has denounced Trump’s beliefs and policies.
+The endorsement is one of several occasions during the president’s tenure when the scientific community has denounced President Trump’s beliefs and policies.
 The 2017 March for Science rallied the community to defend its institutions from budget cuts and undermining by Trump and his appointees.
 A growing movement to get scientists to run for political office emerged ahead of the 2018 midterm elections.
 Most recently in May, the medical journal the Lancet blasted Trump in an editorial for his “inconsistent and incoherent” coronavirus response.

-Scientific American’s 1,400-word editorial is as much an endorsement of Biden as it is a catalogue of President Trump’s hostility to science throughout his term.
+Scientific American’s 1,400-word editorial is as much an endorsement of Biden as it is a catalogue of Trump’s hostility to science throughout his term.

 “The evidence and the science show that Donald Trump has badly damaged the U.S. and its people — because he rejects evidence and science,” the endorsement reads, citing his push to eliminate health rules from the Environmental Protection Agency, his rejection of stricter air pollution standards and his continued denial of climate change.